Bruno Tonioli

-Bruno Tonioli (/it/; born 25 November 1955) is an Italian-British television personality, choreographer and dancer.
+Bruno Tonioli (/it/; born 25 November 1955) is an Italian television personality, choreographer and dancer.
 He has judged on the British television talent shows Strictly Come Dancing (2004–2019), DanceX (2007) and Britain's Got Talent (2023–2025), and the American television talent shows Dancing with the Stars (2005–present) and Dance War: Bruno vs. Carrie Ann (2008).

 Career

 In 1980, as part of the group Duke and the Aces, Tonioli performed in but did not win the United Kingdom's competition to select an entry for the Eurovision Song Contest.

 Tonioli has worked in the music business as a choreographer for music videos, stage shows, and tours for artists such as Tina Turner, Sting, Elton John, the Rolling Stones, Camel, Freddie Mercury, Sinitta, Boy George, Dead or Alive, Bananarama, and Duran Duran.
 He danced in the Elton John video for "I'm Still Standing" (1983).

 Tonioli choreographed the band Arcadia's music video for their song "Election Day", as documented in a 1980s documentary entitled The Making of Election Day.
 He was Anne Hathaway's choreographer in the film Ella Enchanted (2004).

 In November 2016, Tonioli lent his name to an album released by Decca Records entitled An Italian Romance, a compilation of Italian songs by various artists selected by Tonioli.

 In November 2018, Tonioli presented the BBC Radio 2 series Bruno Tonioli at the Opera.

 In October 2022, Tonioli competed in the second series of The Masked Dancer as Pearly King, placing third behind Australian actor Adam Garcia (second place) and American actress and dancer Heather Morris (winner).

 In January 2023, it was announced that Tonioli would be joining the judging panel for series 16 of the British talent show Britain's Got Talent, replacing David Walliams.
-Tonioli was the first to use the Golden Buzzer, doing so for the Ugandan dance group Ghetto Kids.
-However, not knowing the rules of the show, he mistakenly pressed it during the performance instead of waiting until the end, as had been the case since the Golden Buzzer was introduced in 2014.
-Tonioli then went on to break the rules by pressing it again in the sixth episode, this time for singer Gamal John, who made history as the first ever golden buzzer act to not have the gold confetti fall on him.
-This had never been done in the show's history, as usually a judge only gets one use of the Golden Buzzer.
-Nevertheless, it still counted.